Skeuomorph

 A skeuomorph (also spelled skiamorph, /ˈskjuːəˌmɔːrf, ˈskjuːoʊ-/) is a derivative object that retains ornamental design cues (attributes) from structures that were necessary in the original.
-Skeuomorphs are typically used to make something new feel familiar in an effort to speed understanding and acclimation.
-They employ elements that, while essential to the original object, serve no pragmatic purpose in the new system.
+Skeuomorphs are typically used to make something new feel familiar and thus easier to understand and use.
+They employ elements that, while essential to the original object, serve no pragmatic purpose in the new system, except for identification.
 Examples include pottery embellished with imitation rivets reminiscent of similar pots made of metal and a software calendar that imitates the appearance of binding on a paper desk calendar.

 Definition and purpose

 The term skeuomorph is compounded from the Greek skeuos (σκεῦος), meaning "container or tool", and morphḗ (μορφή), meaning "shape".
 It has been applied to material objects since 1890.
-With the advent of computer systems in the 1980s, skeuomorph is used to characterize the many "old fashioned" icons utilized in graphic user interfaces.

-A similar alternative definition of skeuomorph is "a physical ornament or design on an object made to resemble another material or technique".
-This definition is broader in scope, as it can be applied to design elements that still serve the same function as they did in a previous design.
+In graphical computer interfaces starting in the 1980s, skeuomorphs are a design convention for graphic elements.

-Skeuomorphs may be deliberately employed to make a new look more familiar and comfortable or may be the result of cultural influences and norms on the designer.
+Skeuomorphs may be deliberately employed to make a new design more familiar and comfortable or may be the result of cultural influences and norms on the designer.
 They may be the artistic expression on the part of the designer.
 The usability researcher and academic Don Norman describes skeuomorphism in terms of cultural constraints: interactions with a system that are learned only through culture.
-Norman also popularized perceived affordances, where the user can tell what an object provides or does based on its appearance, which skeuomorphism can make easy.
+Norman also popularized perceived affordances, where the user can tell what an object provides or does based on its appearance, which skeuomorphism can enable.

 The concept of skeuomorphism overlaps with other design concepts.
 Mimesis is an imitation, coming directly from the Greek word.
 Archetype is the original idea or model that is emulated, where the emulations can be skeuomorphic.
 Skeuomorphism is parallel to, but different from, path dependence in technology, where an element's functional behavior is maintained even when the original reasons for its design no longer exist.